 - Call 286-5730 for information on how to access the property

 - Show the property to the perspective buyer

-- Submit City of Milwaukee - Offer to Purchase, along with a receipt for the earnest money and proof of the buyer's funds to purchase and rehab the property.
+- Submit City of Milwaukee - Offer to Purchase, along with a receipt for the earnest money, buyer-signed scope, copy of government ID and proof of the buyer's funds for purchase price + estimate for essential repairs

 - Receive and forward a copy of the accepted offer to the buyer

 - Assist the buyer with locating financing, if applicable